How to use AI Diagram Maker

 Account details and credits view

-What tips can improve my workflow?
+How can I improve my workflow?

 Discover helpful tips and best practices for enhancing productivity.

-11.1 How do I reduce token usage?
+12.1 How do I reduce token usage?

 Clear chat history option